Location

 Accommodations

 Accommodations will be provided through furnished apartments or hotels with 2-4 students per room.
-(One bed per student.)
-Housing will be centrally located, with easily accessible public transportation.
-Students will be able to take advantage of vibrant summer markets, as well as a wide array of open cafes, ice cream shops, and outdoor entertainment.
+Accommodations are centrally located, and public transportation in Rome is easily accessible.
+Students will be able to take advantage of vibrant summer markets, as well as a wide array of open cafes, ice cream shops, and outdoor entertainment, all within walking distance of the accommodations.

 Students will be allocated a meal stipend, which will be distributed every 3-5 days.
-We will have two group meals (welcome and farewell dinners).
+We will have two group meals (welcome and farewell).

 Italian cuisine is among the most celebrated in the world, and summer markets are teeming with fresh fruit and vegetables, cheeses, and meats.
 Students will be able to explore an abundance of cafes, espresso bars, bakeries, gelaterias, and pizzerias.